Campbell's Soup Cans: New York art scene

-Warhol arrived in New York City in 1949, directly from the School of Fine Arts at Carnegie Institute of Technology.
-He quickly achieved success as a commercial illustrator, and his first published drawing appeared in the Summer 1949 issue of Glamour Magazine.
-In 1952, he had his first art gallery show at the Bodley Gallery with a display of Truman Capote-inspired works.
-By 1955, he was tracing photographs borrowed from the New York Public Library's photo collection with the hired assistance of Nathan Gluck, and reproducing them with a process he had developed earlier as a collegian at Carnegie Tech.
+Warhol arrived in New York City in 1949, after his time at the School of Fine Arts at the Carnegie Institute of Technology in Pittsburgh, Pennsylvania, and he quickly achieved success as a commercial illustrator.
+His first published drawing appeared in the Summer 1949 issue of Glamour.
+In 1952, he had his first art gallery show at the Bodley Gallery with a display of Truman Capote–inspired works.
+By 1955, with the hired assistance of Nathan Gluck, Warhol was tracing photographs borrowed from the New York Public Library's photo collection and reproducing them with a process he had developed earlier as a collegian at Carnegie Tech.
 His process, which foreshadowed his later work, involved pressing wet ink illustrations against adjoining paper.
 During the 1950s, he had regular showings of his drawings, and exhibited at the Museum of Modern Art (Recent Drawings, 1956).